FDA Milk HACCP Plan Guidelines

 Process Flow

 The process flow of a food safety plan (HACCP or Preventive Controls) is the center of a food product’s food safety story.
-It tells how a company makes it’s products and also what hazards and controls are associated with each step.
-Here’s an example process flow for whole milk:
+It tells how a company makes its products and what hazards and controls are associated with each step.
+Here’s an example process flow for reduced fat milk:

 Suggested